google/tensorstore/docs/open_as_void.rst

 1. **Data type becomes byte**: The resulting TensorStore has dtype :json:schema:`~dtype.byte`.
-2. **Additional dimension added**: A new innermost dimension is appended, with size equal to the number of bytes per element in the original structured type.
+2. **Uninterpreted byte dimension added**: A new innermost **uninterpreted byte dimension** is appended, with size equal to the number of bytes per element in the original structured type.
+As in the zarr v3 case, this dimension is always the innermost axis of the resulting TensorStore.
 3. **Codecs are preserved**: All encoding/decoding (including compression) is still applied based on the original structured data type.
 The raw bytes exposed are the *decoded* element bytes, not the raw compressed chunk data.